 In the settings, name your file and set any relevant information about its formatting.

 In the segment, you can include general information about the segments such as contex or segment custom fields.

 Finally, the languages of the project will be displayed, not only your working languages but other possible target languages of the project.

 Keep in mind that some of the categories only include existing information.
 This means that:

-if you want to be able to import comments to the system, you will need to include the field add comments, otherwise it won't be possible to retrieve that information during the import.
+if you want to be able to import comments to the system using the Excel and Word export options, you will need to include the field add comments, otherwise it won't be possible to retrieve that information during the import.

 if you are exporting the hits of your project's resources, they will all be displayed in a static way.